Weiße Schrift

 VISUAL SUPPORT FOR ARCHITECTURAL DESIGN AND CONSTRUCTION

-This project will develop methods to support and evaluate design and construction processes in the architectural context.
-We will achieve this by incorporating eye tracking methodology combined with visualization and human-computer interaction techniques.
-This combination will help investigate such processes from a perceptual and cognitive perspective, providing insights into how people work with new visual interfaces and how they perceive virtual and real-world architecture.
-New techniques will be developed to handle spatio-temporal data in such a context with post-experimental evaluation as well as live processing with gaze-based interaction techniques.
-Specifically, we will focus on the analysis and support of collaborative procedures (e.g., gigamapping) and design parameter space exploration.
-Both scenarios provide new challenges for analysis in social and desktop-based situations.
-We will then extend our research on scenarios in spatial contexts, i.e., movement through real, virtual, and augmented buildings.
-Our research will finally be extended by scenarios in fabrication and construction environments where in addition to evaluation procedures, the development of techniques for gaze-based human-machine interaction promises new ways to support working routines.
+This project will develop methods to support and evaluate design and construction processes in an architectural context.
+We will achieve this by incorporating eye-tracking methodology combined with visualisation and human-computer interaction techniques.
+This combination will help to investigate such processes from a perceptual and cognitive perspective, providing insights into how people work with new visual interfaces and how they perceive virtual and real-world architecture.
+New techniques will be developed to handle spatio-temporal data in such a context, with post-experimental evaluation as well as live processing with gaze-based interaction techniques.
+In particular, we will focus on the analysis and support of collaborative procedures (e.g. gigamapping) and design parameter space exploration.
+Both scenarios present new challenges for analysis in social and desktop-based situations.
+We will then extend our research to scenarios in spatial contexts, i.e. movement through real, virtual and augmented buildings.
+Finally, our research will be extended to scenarios in fabrication and construction environments where, in addition to evaluation procedures, the development of gaze-based human-machine interaction techniques promises new ways to support work routines.

 PRINCIPAL INVESTIGATOR